OctopusDeploy/docs/docs/infrastructure/index.md

 hideInThisSection: True
 ---

 With Octopus Deploy you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, an offline package drop, cloud regions, or Kubernetes.
 These are known as your deployment targets.
-You deployment targets are organized into environments so you can promote your software from **Development** to **Testing** and finally into **Production**.
+You deployment targets are organized into environments so you can promote your software, for instance, from **Development** to **Testing** and finally into **Production**.

 ## Overview